This is what we want

 Responsible consumption is an important goal, but not the only one.

-My dream is to make a change in the way we relate to each other, transforming farming into relationship.
+My dream is to make a change in the way we relate to each other, transforming farming into relationships.
 How to do it?
 When we meet people who live in another way and see it’s possible we start to think that we may also try to live differently.
 And treat other people differently.
 And that’s how friendship and community start.

 Friendship and sense of community is something which actually keeps Charlene going.